begedin/talk-slides/slides/weblica_2025_en.md

 Note:

+Let's talk finances nad legalities.

-How did I get payed.
-For the early ODesk gigs, I used payoneer.
-When I switched to the trade business, for a few months I used TransferWise due to the cheapness, but eventually just switched to direct bank payments.
+How did I get paid?
+It's a pretty short story.
+For the early ODesk gigs, I used Payoneer.
+The itnermeddiary company was my employer, so there, it was typical bank account stuff.
+When I switched to a trade business, for a few months I used TransferWise due to the cheapness, but eventually just switched to direct bank payments, because it was simpler and made me appear more official.
+For the LLC I opened a few years later,  continued to do the same.

 ---